andreaferretti/react-stack/README.md

 * Prelude.ls, which is a general purpose collections and utility library
 * Pajamas to fire HTTP requests and return Q promises

+Finally, there are a few modules that may be useful, but possibly not for each type of application.
+These are in a separate `optDependencies` field in `bower.json` and are commented in `src/coffee/main.coffee`, and are

+* Moment.js to handle dates and times
+* Paths.js to generate SVG graphics

 Usage
 -----